EPFL-TOP/tape-archiving/step_by_step.md

 `Ece-thesis-paper` is the easy case: one flat source dir, 29 archives all at depth 1, one plan.
 Larger datasets often have hierarchy — e.g.
-`Arianne` with multiple top-level subgroups, each containing its own experiments at varying depths.
-For those, run **one plan per logical subgroup**, and keep the hierarchy on NAS/tape mirroring the source.
+`arianne` with multiple top-level subgroups, each containing its own experiments at varying depths.
+For those, run **one plan per logical subgroup**, and keep the hierarchy on HIVE/tape mirroring the source.

-### Example: `Arianne` with three subgroups
+### Example: `arianne` with three subgroups

 ```text
 G:\PROJECTS-02\Clement\TMP-ARCHIVE-TO_SCITAS\arianne\